 Communication With Those Involved in Your Care: The individual entities of the SBOHCA may use and disclose your health information to notify or assist in notifying a family member, other relative or a close personal friend about your general condition, other information as needed to participate in the provisions of your healthcare or in the event of your death.
 If you are unable or unavailable to agree or object to these communication(s), our health professionals will use their best judgment in communicating with your family and others.

 Emergencies, Disaster Relief: The individual entities of the SBOHCA may use and disclose your health information to a public or private entity authorized to assist in an emergency or disaster relief effort.

-Deceased Individuals: The individual entities of the SBOHCA may use and disclose a decedent’s health information to family members, other relative or close personal friend who were involved in providing and/or paying for healthcare received by the decedent and is relevant to such person’s involvement in the decedent’s healthcare; unless in doing so would be inconsistent with any prior expressed preference made by the decedent to a SBOHCA entity.
+Deceased Individuals: The individual entities of the SBOHCA may use and disclose a decedent’s health information to family members, other relatives or a close personal friend who were involved in providing and/or paying for healthcare received by the decedent and is relevant to such person’s involvement in the decedent’s healthcare; unless in doing so would be inconsistent with any prior expressed preference made by the decedent to the SBOHCA entity.

 SBOHCA entities are not required to provide you with an opportunity to agree or object to the following use and disclosure of your health information: